ZhgChg.Li

 [TL;DR] 2023/03/12

-We also noticed sporadic crashes on iOS 12 and iOS 13, indicating that this issue has likely existed for a long time, but the probability of occurrence in the early versions of iOS 15 was nearly 100%.
+It was also found that iOS 12 and iOS 13 have occasional crashes, so this issue has likely existed for a long time.
+However, the crash rate was nearly 100% in the early versions of iOS 15.

 <compiler-generated> line 2147483647 specialized @nonobjc NSAttributedString.init(data:options:documentAttributes:)

-It’s also possible that the operation is not happening on the Main Thread.
+It is also possible that the operation is not being performed on the Main Thread.

-When this issue first emerged, our development team was puzzled; we couldn’t find any problems in the crash logs and were unclear about the conditions under which users experienced the crashes.
-Until one day, by chance, I switched to “Low Power Mode” and triggered the issue!
-WTF!!!
+When this issue suddenly appeared in large numbers, the development team was puzzled; re-testing the points in the Crash Log showed no problems, and it was unclear under what conditions users experienced it.
+Until one time, by coincidence, I switched to “Low Power Mode” and the problem was triggered!!
+WTF !!!

 Solution

-After some searching, I found many similar cases online and discovered the earliest related crash issue inquiry on the App Developer Forums, which received a response from Apple:
+After some searching, I found many similar cases online and also found the earliest identical crash issue thread on the App Developer Forums, which received a response from the official team:

-- This is a known iOS Foundation bug that has existed since iOS 12.
+• This is a known iOS Foundation Bug: present since iOS 12

-- If there are rendering constraints, you can write your own HTML Parser & Renderer.
+• With rendering constraints: You can write your own HTML Parser & Render

-Rendering constraints refer to the formats that the app can support, such as only supporting bold, italic, and hyperlinks.
+Rendering constraints means limiting the rendering formats supported by the app, such as only supporting bold, italic, and hyperlinks.

-Additional Note: Rendering Complex HTML — Creating a Rich Text Effect
+Supplement.
+Rendering Complex HTML — Creating Text with Decorative Effects

 {